 Round 5: Unattended operation is required

-With the use of the Interface I-300 Pro controller and remote monitoring capabilities, unattended operation is possible during sample extraction, while at-line NIR products require manual sample changing.
-On the other hand, on-line NIR offers completely unattended operation.
+With the use of the Interface I-300 Pro controller and remote monitoring capabilities, an unattended extraction is possible.
+At-line NIR products require manual sample changing, although on-line NIR offers completely unattended operation.

 [Round 5] On-line NIR: 1 At-line NIR: 0 Extraction: 1

 Extraction is the most established reference method for fat determination in food, beverage, feed, and forage.
 It often serves as the primary reference method for fat calibrations using NIR.
 Plus, it is compliant with a plethora of national and international regulations, including AOAC, ISO, DIN, LFGB, and many more.

 You can find application notes presenting compliant extraction methods for a variety of sample matrices, from plant-based proteins to the carnivorous stuff, by browsing our Application Finder.